 I am the writer of several fantasy novels, the most recent of which I’m currently submitting to agents with the dream of becoming traditionally published (the previous ones are locked in a drawer).
 I also write short stories in a variety of genres.

 I worked in IT at AOL and Disney for many years each.
-I’ve also worked as a horse groom, at a zoo, and at a utility company.
+I’ve also worked as a horse groom, a zoo animal technician, and in billing at a utility company.

 I was diagnosed with autism as an adult and have recently figured out that I’m a romantic asexual.

-I suffer from a number of chronic issues, including Endometriosis, Fibromyalgia, PCOS, IBS, and allergies to several chemicals that are used in everything.
+I suffer from a number of chronic issues, including Endometriosis, Fibromyalgia, PCOS, IBS, and allergies to several chemicals that are used in most common household products and fabrics.

 I tie-dye nearly everything I own (lucky for me, the few fabrics I can wear are also the ones that take the dye the best).